How did you get into cosmetics chemistry?

 What is the biggest challenge in creating skincare?

-Jaana Ailus (BSc (Hons) Cosmetic Science and MSc Analytical Chemistry) has worked in the cosmetic industry since 2007 in Finland and in the UK.
+Jaana Ailus is a cosmetic chemist who has worked in the cosmetic industry since 2007 in Finland and in the UK.
 She has worked both in-house for cosmetics brands and creating private label brands.
+She is currently pursuing a PhD in cosmetic sciences at Liverpool John Moores University.